If you’ve got PC, Mac, Android, or iOS devices, you absolutely need to consider installing an antivirus product.

 It doesn’t get any cheaper than free, and Kaspersky offers a free version like AVG, Bitdefender, and Avast.
 Still, if you want to spend less than $70 or $80 per year, there’s a lot of value to be found in Kaspersky Total Security.

 In our pricing comparisons for six antivirus software providers, Kaspersky tied with Bitdefender for the best overall first-year and ongoing annual pricing for its different plans.
-We believe the best value comes from Kaspersky Total Security, and we like that you can save money by opting to protect a single device, five devices, or seven devices.
+We believe the best value comes from Kaspersky Premium, and we like that you can save money by opting to protect a single device, three devices, five devices, or 10 devices.

-Kaspersky Total Security is the most fully featured plan, compatible with Windows, MacOS, Android, and iOS devices.
+Kaspersky Premium is the most fully featured plan, compatible with Windows, MacOS, Android, and iOS devices.
 It boasts near-perfect threat protection in real-world testing conditions as well as neat additional security features like anti-phishing, payment protection, private browsing, and an ad blocker.

-There are also more advanced features for those seeking even better security.
+There are also more advanced features for those seeking even better internet security.
 Make use of the Kaspersky VPN, protect your webcam, manage passwords, or protect younger device users with parental controls.
-Alternatively, if you don’t mind missing out on some features, there’s even cheaper pricing for Kaspersky Internet Security (albeit with no iOS support).
+Alternatively, if you don’t mind missing out on some features, there’s even cheaper pricing for Kaspersky Standard and Kaspersky Plus.

 Avast may be functionally identical in its threat protection to AVG these days (and vice versa), but Avast One is still a great option for families seeking to protect their devices across platforms.
 Choose to protect key devices in the home with a five-device Avast One plan or secure all devices (and then some) with a 30-device upgrade.